Open Accessibility Menu

 • Primary Care Provider (PCP)

-Your PCP, usually a provider specializing in Family Medicine, Internal Medicine, or Pediatrics, provides general acute, chronic, and preventive care services.
+Your PCP, typically a specialist in Family Medicine, Internal Medicine, or Pediatrics, provides comprehensive care services, including general acute, chronic, and preventive care.
 They also

 coordinate other health care services you may need and refer you to a specialist(s) when necessary.